Diaper Dermatitis in Children

 Which children are at risk for diaper dermatitis?

 Any baby or toddler can develop diaper dermatitis.
-Factors that increase the risk
+Things that increase the risk include:

 What are the symptoms of diaper dermatitis?